But one thing everyone seems to be able to agree on is how terrible reggie weed is.

 What Does Reggie Weed Look Like?

 Now appearance isn’t everything but in the strain world, it can be a great indication of the weed quality.
 Many describe it as having an unusual dull, dark green or brown color.
 Often, it’s dotted with many seeds but lacks much of the appealing crystallization you hope to see.

 Normally, with high-quality strains like Candy Kush, there will be a mass of trichomes.
 These are the attractive crystals or frost that form on the buds.
 These trichomes are also the source of all the cannabinoids and terpenes in your cannabis, so with little visible, you can expect a very mellow high.
 High-quality strains should have quite an appealing bright green color, unless they have been genetically modified.

 Smell can be a huge factor when determining what strain is right for you, some people prefer hard-hitting smells like Platinum Bubba Kush.
 This strain has a very floral and spicy scent, which many people love.
 Not all high-quality strains will have a great smell but typically if they lack in scent, they make up for in either taste or effect.
 Unfortunately, this cannot be said for Reggie weed, it’s not what attracts potential buyers.
 The strain is often described as having a mild skunky or dry hay smell.
 While it’s not terrible, there’s nothing alluring about it either.

 What Texture Does Reggie Weed Have?

 Luckily, one thing we can depend on is its beautifully sticky texture… Not.
-Reggie is very dry and dusty to handle, and feels a lot like grass clippings.
+Reggie is very dry and dusty to handle and feels a lot like grass clippings.
 The leaves will often flake from the nugget, leaving a very airy and disappointing bundle of weed.
-High quality strains will, again, all have slightly different texture.
+High-quality strains will, again, all have a slightly different texture.